tarcsb/tarcsb/README.md

 ---

 ## Connect with Me
-Feel free to reach out if you're interested in collaborating, discussing a project, or simply want to chat tech!
+Feel free to reach out if you're interested in collaborating, discussing a project, or simply want to chat